 11. ESR Slim Smart Case for iPad Air

 You might be in the crowd who just wants to use their tablet as a tablet, and if that’s the case, protecting your iPad doesn’t have to be an expensive affair. the ESR Slim Smart Case provides complete coverage for your iPad, draping the back in a flexible TPU plastic skin that will guard against dings and scratches, while the screen is defended by a cover that is reminiscent of Apple’s smart cover, providing much of the same functionality.
 It will even fold into a stand, so you can prop your iPad up when you want to binge some Netflix.

 It’s hard to argue against the Apple Pencil’s status as the best overall stylus for the iPad.
-But if you’re not a designer who absolutely needs premium features such as pressure sensitivity and double-tap to change modes, and you want to save a few dollars, the Logitech Crayon is a great alternative.
+But if you’re not a designer who absolutely needs premium features such as pressure sensitivity and double-tap to change modes, and you want to save a few dollars, the Logitech Crayon is also among the best iPad Pro accessories you can buy.
 This stylus will work with all the same apps as the Apple Pencil, but still comes with features like tilt sensors and palm recognition and automatic pairing when you wake it up.